 The year in review

-The key civil aviation law, the Air Transport Law, was ready for amending by the end of 2019.40 The activity of the aviation authorities in 2019 regarding new bylaws was significantly higher than in 2018.
-Further harmonisation and compliance with EU civil aviation regulations will lead to overall improvement in the standard and safety of Serbian aviation.
+The key civil aviation law, the Air Transport Law, was amended at the end of 201947 and came into force at the beginning of 2020.
+Regardless of the circumstances of the pandemic and the huge decline in air transport activity, the legislative activity of adopting new regulations was equal to that seen in 2019.
+Further harmonisation and compliance with EU civil aviation regulations will lead to an overall improvement in the standard and safety of Serbian aviation.

-Among more than 20 by-laws issued by the CAD, the Regulation on conditions for performing air operations41 and the Regulation on issuing approval to a foreign air carrier for the operation of international commercial air services with the Republic of Serbia42 are among the most important.
+Among more than 16 by-laws issued by the CAD, the Regulation on conditions for performing air operations48 and the Regulation on issuing approval to a foreign air carrier for the operation of international commercial air services with the Republic of Serbia49 are among the most important.

-Besides the progress of the Serbian aviation authorities in the field of safety, security, safety oversight and inspection, Serbia as an EU candidate strives to keep pace and national regulations in line with changes in EU regulations.
+Besides the progress of the Serbian aviation authorities in the field of safety, security, safety oversight and inspection, Serbia as an EU candidate strives to keep pace in bringing national regulations in line with changes in EU regulations.

-Further harmonisation and convergence with EU civil aviation regulations will lead to an overall rise in standards and safety in Serbian aviation.
-There has been significant effort in the application of regulations in the field related to civil aviation, which concerns some other areas, including tourism, insurance and environmental protection.
+The further harmonisation and convergence with EU civil aviation regulations will lead to an overall rise in standards and safety in Serbian aviation.
+There has been significant effort in the application of regulations in the field related to civil aviation, which also concerns some other areas, including tourism, insurance and environmental protection.

 The CAD is responsible for the implementation of the national programme for civil aviation safety, which involves different methods of gathering data.
-In March 2019, the CAD was subject to oversight conducted by ICAO experts (ICAO Coordinated Validation Mission (ICVM).
+In March 2019, the CAD was subject to oversight conducted by ICAO experts through its coordinated validation mission.

-Unlike the ICAO audit from 2009 with numerous findings of non-compliance with ICAO regulations, the 2019 audit results were fairly good.
-Currently, in comparison with ICAO regulations and civil aviation system recommended practice level of compliance, Serbia is 93.3 per cent compliant with a trend of becoming even better.
+Unlike the ICAO audit from 2009, which found numerous findings of non-compliance with ICAO regulations, the 2019 audit results were fairly good.
+Currently, in comparison with the ICAO regulations and the civil aviation system recommended practice level of compliance, Serbia is 93.3 per cent compliant, with a trend of becoming even better.

-1 Goran Petrovic is a lawyer and instructor for complex theoretical training and aviation law specialist at SMATSA ANS Personnel Training Centre and SMATSA Aviation Academy.
+1 Goran Petrovic is a lawyer at SMATSA ANS Personnel Training Centre and SMATSA Aviation Academy.

 2 On 21 February 1913, Serbia enacted the Regulation of the transportation system of devices that run in the air and became the sixth country in the world to implement a legal framework for the field of civil aviation.